Hello-World-Software-Studios/lumberdome/README.md

 # lumberdome
+A simple survival game in a Javascript web application

+version 0.4 June 30, 2021:
+Game can be played, next phase is is polishing and refactoring.

-A simple survival game in a web application version 0.3 May 23, 2021: basic gameplay done, most global variables removed, functions encapsulated.
+version 0.3 May 23, 2021:
+basic gameplay done, most global variables removed, functions encapsulated.